Stocking Stuffers for Seniors is back for 2020 at all London Drugs locations across Western Canada!

 But keep it in mind!
 We’re planning to be back next spring and we’d like you to join us!
 Below is a description of what happens at our Park Projects….

+“The work will be basic gardening, removing invasive plants, planting natural vegetation, laying down mulch, cleaning litter and anything else that needs to be done with the support of the DNV Parks Department.
 We have work for every level of physical ability so all ages and stages are welcome.
 Dress for the weather, as this is a rain-or-shine event!
 Sturdy boots or shoes, working clothes and gloves are recommended, as it could be muddy! if we are blessed with sunshine, remember the hats and sunscreen.
 Look for our LVCA tent to check in. *You will need to bring your own water bottle.”

 Park or on some of the other North Shore’s more popular trails, try the Lynn

 opened in September 2017.
 Phase 1 of the Lynn Valley LINK is a route that uses existing

 Work has commenced on the Phase 2 LINK routes and will be completed in a couple of months.
 You may see posts with the LV LINK logos and arrows to show the routes through Lynn Valley and connecting with the circumference sections of the LINK.

 The final map showing the connecting LV LINK routes through Lynn Valley has been finalized and is now available on the LVCA website to download as a PDF. (see link at the bottom of this post)

 Check out the 6th and final LV LINK kiosk that has just been

 installed at Pioneer Park in the heart of Lynn Valley at the corner of Mountain